 Your doctor will diagnose a broken jaw or dislocation by asking you your history, doing a physical exam, and taking relevant X-rays.
 A simple dislocation could be treated by an oral surgeon or dentist.
 A serious fracture that requires surgery would need a specialist, such as a facial plastic and reconstructive surgeon, a head and neck surgeon, or an oral surgeon.

 The Healthline FindCare tool can provide options in your area if you need help finding a specialist.

 If you injure your jaw, it will most likely be treated as an emergency.
 While waiting for medical care, support your lower jaw to help stabilize it and keep your airway open.

 Treating a dislocated jaw

 A doctor must manipulate a dislocated jaw back into the correct position.
 Sometimes your doctor can do this manually.
 You’ll receive local anesthetics and muscle relaxants to minimize the pain and to help your jaw muscles loosen up enough to allow the manipulation.
 In some cases, surgery may be necessary to set the TMJ back into the normal position.

 Treatment for a jaw fracture or break might also require surgery, depending on the extent of the injury.
 Clean breaks may heal on their own while your jaw is immobilized.
 Multiple fractures of the jawbone or displaced breaks in the part of the bone that’s pushed off to one side may require surgical repair.

 Broken and dislocated jaws are bandaged or wired shut during recovery.

-Recovery for a jaw fracture or dislocation requires patience.
-You will not be able to open your jaw very wide (or at all) for at least six weeks during treatment.
+Recovery from a jaw fracture or dislocation requires patience.
+You won’t be able to open your jaw very wide or at all for at least six weeks during treatment.
 Your doctor will prescribe painkillers and antibiotics to prevent infection.
-You will also be put on a liquid diet to provide you with nutrition during this time, since you won’t be able to chew solid food..
+You’ll also be on a liquid diet to provide you with nutrition during this time while you’re unable to chew solid food.